-Under the modified retrospective method, compensation cost is recognized in the financial statements beginning January 1, 2006, based on the requirements of FAS 123R for all share-based payments granted after that date, and based on the requirements of FAS 123 for all unvested awards granted prior to the effective date of FAS 123R.
+Under the modified retrospective method, compensation cost is recognized in the financial statements beginning January 1, 2006, based on the requirements of FAS 123R for all share-based payments granted after that date, and based on the requirements of FAS 123R for all unvested awards granted prior to the effective date of FAS 123R.
 In addition, results for prior periods have been retrospectively adjusted utilizing the pro forma disclosures in those prior financial statements.
 The unaudited Balance Sheet as of December 31, 2005, reflects the adoption of FAS 123R as follows: (1) retained earnings has been reduced by \$20,421,000, representing cumulative share-based compensation expense, net of related income tax benefits, for stock options granted from 1995 through 2005, (2) additional paid-in-capital has been increased by \$23,475,000, representing cumulative share-based compensation expense and reduced by income tax benefits realized excluding tax benefits in excess of recognized compensation costs ("excess tax benefits"), for stock options granted from 1995 through 2005, and (3) deferred tax assets have been increased by \$3,054,000 representing the estimated future tax benefits attributable to share-based compensation expense expected to be realized.

-As a result of the FAS 123R retroactive application, for the thirteen weeks ended March 26, 2005, net income was reduced by \$1,060,000, and earnings per common share and diluted earnings per share were each reduced by \$.02.
+As a result of the FAS 123R retroactive application, for the twenty six and thirteen weeks ended June 25, 2005, net income was reduced by \$2,129,000 and \$1,069,000, respectively, and earnings per common share was reduced by \$.04 and \$.02 in the twenty six and thirteen weeks ended June 25, 2005, respectively, and diluted earnings per share was reduced by \$.03 and \$.02 in the twenty six and thirteen weeks ended June 25, 2005, respectively.

 Prior to the adoption of FAS 123R, under APB 25, the Company was required to record tax benefits realized from share-based payment arrangements as an operating cash flow.
 However, FAS 123R requires that excess tax benefits be recorded as a financing cash inflow and corresponding operating cash outflow.
 The change in presentation of tax benefits from share-based payment arrangements results in a decrease in cash from operating activities and an increase in cash from financing activities of the same amount and does not impact the Company's overall cash position.
-In the accompanying unaudited Consolidated Statements of Cash Flows for thirteen week period ended April 1, 2006, the Company realized tax benefits of \$1,694,000 in excess of recognized compensation cost and reported that amount as a cash outflow from operating activities and a cash inflow from financing activities.
-In addition, the cash flow presentation for the thirteen weeks ended March 26, 2005, has been adjusted to conform to the current year presentation.
+The cash flow presentation for the twenty six weeks ended June 25, 2005, has been adjusted to conform to the current year presentation.
+In the accompanying unaudited Consolidated Statements of Cash Flows for the twenty six week periods ended July 1, 2006 and June 25, 2005, the Company realized tax benefits of \$3,269,000 and \$1,233,000, respectively, in excess of recognized compensation cost and reported that amount as a cash outflow from operating activities and a cash inflow from financing activities.